osmphp/framework/doc/97-excerpts/03-architecture.md

 # Architecture #

-This section describes the most basic concepts and internal mechanics every Dubysa application relies on.
+This section describes the most basic concepts and internal mechanics every Osm application relies on.
 Understanding these concepts is essential to efficient application development.

 Fortunately, there are only 3 basic topics to learn:

 * how the application works, step by step: where the execution starts, how it dives deeper, what main classes are typically involved and how the result is generated;
 * how large application is divided into smaller pieces - modules: what module can do, how it gets involved into application internals, typical structure of the module, how modules are packaged and distributed;
-* how Dubysa applications are different from applications based on other PHP frameworks: dynamic traits, optional dependency injection, lazy properties.
+* how Osm applications are different from applications based on other PHP frameworks: dynamic traits, optional dependency injection, lazy properties.

 Contents: